hdvianna/vademecum/windows.md

 Type `chcp <code page number>`

-For example, to change to UTF `chcp 65001`
+For example, to change to UTF-8 `chcp 65001`